caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

 - `mags.qza`: these are our actual MAGS, per sample.
 - `contig-map.qza`: this is a mapping between MAG IDs and IDs of contigs which belong to a given MAG.
-- `unbinned-contigs.qza`: these are all the contigs that could not be assign to any particular MAG.
+- `unbinned-contigs.qza`: these are all the contigs that could not be assigned to any particular MAG.
-From now on, we will focus on the mags.qza.
+From here, we will focus on the mags.qza artifact.

 **MAGs QC with BUSCO**